Waves, Crystals and Chaos

 Category Chaos top

-Chaos patterns expand to full the universe and are chaotic, these CAs show four distinct visual patterns Maze, Network, Flecks and Uniform.
+Chaos patterns expand to full the universe and are chaotic, these CAs show four distinct visual patterns Maze, Chaos Mix, Flecks and Noise.
 Maze pattern show vertical and horizontal lines with right angle corners.
-Network rules produce network patterns from the interleaving of two fluids each dominated by different a state.
+Chaos Mix rules produce patterns from interleaved networks of two chaotic mixtures each with differing proportions of the two states.
 Flecks rules show small short lived islands of a single state that are appear and disappear quickly, some migrate as their boundaries change.
-Uniform patterns occur when a large portion of the cells change state almost at random like white noise forming no visible structures.
+Noise patterns occur when a large portion of the cells change state almost at random like white noise forming no visible structures.

 Subcategory Maze